 We meander through the fortress, taking in its diverse components.
 Among the outer stone fortifications, remnants of the walls from classical antiquity are still visible today.
 After these ancient structures, layers of history unfold: the Byzantine period saw reconstructions and new fortifications, followed by extensive additions during the Frankish and Venetian eras—finally, internal modifications predominated during the Ottoman period.

-Within the castle walls lie a trove of ancient relics and architectural wonders.
-Among them are the ruins of the temples of Agios (Saint) Dimitrios and Aphrodite, dating back to the 5th-4th century BC, alongside successive constructions from later periods.
-Notably, Acrocorinth was once a pivotal site for the worship of the goddess Aphrodite.
+Within the walls of the castle of Akrocorinthos lies a trove of ancient relics and architectural wonders.
+Among them are the ruins of the temples of Agios (Saint) Dimitrios and Aphrodite, dating to the 5th-4th century BC, alongside later-period constructions.
+Notably, Acrocorinthos was once a pivotal site of worship for the goddess Aphrodite.

 On the southwest side of the castle, the imposing two-story Frankish watchtower commands attention with its stepped base and narrow window loopholes.
 The lower floor served as a cistern, a testament to the castle’s multifaceted functionality over the centuries.

-Descending from the castle of Acrocorinth, on the NW side, opposite the cafes and the square, you can see the ruins of the Agora (market) of the ancient city of Corinth with monumental buildings, sanctuaries, fountains, a conservatory, a theatre, shops and the paved street towards Lechaio, an important harbour of that period, that was protected by high walls called “Makra Teichi” (Long Walls).
-It is worth spending time in the imposing archaic temple of Apollo and I advise you to take the time to visit the Archaeological Museum of Corinth.
+Descending from the castle of Akrocorinthos, on the NW side, opposite the cafes and the square, you can see the ruins of the Agora (market) of the ancient city of Corinth with monumental buildings, sanctuaries, fountains, a conservatory, a theatre, shops and the paved street towards Lechaio, an important harbour of that period, that was protected by high walls called “Makra Teichi” (Long Walls).
+It is worth spending time in the imposing, archaic temple of Apollo, and I advise you to visit the Archaeological Museum of Corinth.

 After departing from the museum, we set out on the road towards the ancient harbour of Kechries, a mere stone’s throw away from the Kalamaki Beach Hotel, where we had made a reservation to spend the night.